conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

    ![Add a second table](media/vstu_azure-setup-table-schema-image10.png)

 1. Name the new table "**HighScoreInfo**" and click **OK**.
 Leave the rest of the options at their default settings.

-   > [!WARNING]
-   > This name must match the name of the data model class created later in the walkthrough.

    ![Name and click OK](media/vstu_azure-setup-table-schema-image11.png)